davarch/ci-watcher/README.md

 - shows native desktop notifications (via `notify-send`);
 - writes the latest pipeline status into a JSON cache file (for [Waybar](https://github.com/Alexays/Waybar));
 - provides a CLI to enable/disable projects, list them, etc.;
-- supports config hot-reload while running.
+- supports config hot-reload while running;
+- can be paused/resumed from Waybar with a right-click.

 This is especially useful for developers who want a tiny **desktop CI monitor** (e.g. in Sway/Wayland with Waybar).